othmane42/SLRUM-tutorial/README.md

-# Job monitoring
+# 3- Job monitoring

-to check the status of  your job, run the following command :
+To check the status of  your job, run the following command :
 ```
 squeue --user=username
 ```
-you can also check the status in details of your job(s) by running the following command :
+You can also check the status in details of your job(s) by running the following command :
 ```
 sacct --user=username
 ```

-# Available Space
+# 4- Available Space

-for Lucia cluster, you can check the available space on the cluster by running the following command :
+For Lucia cluster, you can check the available space on the cluster by running the following command :
 ```
 mmlsquota -g PROJECTNAME --block-size g ess
 ```

-# Other useful commands
+# 5- Other useful commands

+## Jupyter kernel
-In order to run notebook on the cluster using a specific python virtual environment, you need to follow the following steps :
+- In order to run notebook on the cluster using a specific python virtual environment, you need to follow the following steps :

 -  Create a virtual environment if not done yet :
 ```